 However, some organisation may not accept this certificate as proof of marriage because the certificate may not be able to be used as evidence of identity.

-Again on the back of the certificate it states - "This certificate does not provide conclusive evidence of the identify of either of the parties to your marriage.
-In some situations you may be asked to produce a registered copy of your marriage certificate obtained from the Registry of Births, Deaths and Marriages in the State or territory in which you were married."
+Again on the back of the certificate, it states - "This certificate does not provide conclusive evidence of the identity of either of the parties to your marriage.
+In some situations, you may be asked to produce a registered copy of your marriage certificate obtained from the Registry of Births, Deaths and Marriages in the State or territory in which you were married."